saltstack-formulas/lxd-formula/README.rst

           network_port: "8443"

-        # Lets say you configured the password wrong on init or want to change it:
+        # Lets say you configured the password wrong on init, or want to change it:
         config:
           password:
             key: core.trust_password